deathworlders/online/content/book/deathworlders/chapter-27-playing-fire.md

 “How’re you doing for…” Titan glanced at Bedu’s doorway.
 The Corti was still sitting there, as seemed to be his habit for the flight. “...Doses?”

 “Two left.”
 Rebar grunted.
 He looked ashenly haggard, almost old.
 Despite the youthfulness that Crue-D use returned to everybody, there were deep lines in his brow and around his eyes and mouth.
-“Gonna… pop one tomorrow an’... one for when we’re landing.”
+“Gonna… pop one tomorrow an’...one for when we’re landing.”

 “Bro, don’t even worry about that.
 You know Horse and Base’ll *want* to carry you off this thing if you need it.”